On this page:

-A distributing co-operative may distribute any surplus funds to its members.
+A distributing co-operative (formerly known as a 'trading' co-operative) may distribute any surplus funds to its members.

-A distributing co-operative must have share capital and at least five active members.
-If less than five active members wish to form a co-operative, permission must be obtained from the Registrar.
+It must have share capital and at least five active members.
+If less than five active members wish to form a co-operative, they must get permission from the Registrar.

 A co-operative can distribute part of its surplus to members by way of bonus shares, dividends or rebates.
-When a distributing co-operative is formed, each member must buy the minimum number of shares stated in the co-operative’s rules.
-Members receive a return on the capital they invest if the co-operative is wound-up.
+When a distributing co-operative is formed, each member must buy the minimum number of shares stated in the co-operative's rules.
+If the co-operative is wound up, members receive a return on the capital they invest.

-A non-distributing co-operative must also have at least five active members, but must not distribute surpluses to members.
-It can have share capital, but does not have to.
-Members can only get back, at most, the original value of their shares in the co-operative’s capital if the co-operative is wound-up.
+A non-distributing co-operative must also have at least five active members, but must not distribute surpluses to its members.
+It can have share capital, but this is optional.
+If the co-operative is wound up, members can only get back, at most, the original value of their shares in the co-operative’s capital.